Australian Opal Freeform Cabochon no.16 media thumbnails

 Only 1 in stock!

-Elongated free-form Australian opal cabochon from Lightning Ridge (New South Wales, Australia).
+Freeform elongated cabochon of Australian opal from Lightning Ridge (New South Wales, Australia).
 Dimensions: 17.72 × 7.30 × 2.58 mm, weight 1.90 ct.
-Unidirectional blue-green flash band over N8 body (white with grayish tones).
-Hand-cut in our lapidary workshop.
+Unidirectional blue-green flash band on N8 body (white with grayish tones).

 Mineral Australian Opal (hydrated mineraloid, SiO₂·nH₂O)